girishbhatheja/girish-shell-first-project/README.md

 # girish-shell-first-project
-Learning how ot use guthub
+Learning how to use guthub